Zbigniew Brzezinski

 in the circumstance of a truly massive and widely perceived direct

-presenter at several conferences of the Bilderberger group - a
+presenter at several conferences of the Bilderberg group - a

 non-partisan affiliation of the wealthiest and most powerful families